-Some backstory: Starbucks has a tiered chain of command in its stores with barristas performing most of the service roles at the bottom, then shift supervisors who perform the same job as barristas but also have authority to assign shift duties and provide feedback.
+Some backstory: Starbucks has a tiered chain of command in its stores with baristas performing most of the service roles at the bottom, then shift supervisors who perform the same job as baristas but also have authority to assign shift duties and provide feedback.
 Above them are the assistant managers and managers.
-If you have ever been to a Starbucks then you know there is a tip jar in front of the register.
-Those tips are pooled at the end of shifts and divided among the barristas and shift supervisors.
-New York barrista Jeana Barenboim filed a class action suit claiming that the inclusion of shift supervisors in the tip pool violated New York’s labor code.
+If you have ever been to a Starbucks then you know there is a tip jar at the register.
+Those tips are pooled at the end of shifts and divided among the baristas and shift supervisors.
+Baristas filed a class action claiming the inclusion of shift supervisors in the tip pool violated New York’s labor code.
 Local Starbucks store managers then cross-filed to include assistant managers in the tip pool.
 Insanity ensues.

-The decision: The federal Second Circuit Court of Appeals certified the issue to New York’s highest civil court for an advisory opinion about the state law claims.
+The decision: The Second Circuit certified the issue to the state’s highest civil court for an opinion on state law.
 (New York Times story and the advisory opinion) The New York Court of Appeals focused on managerial control as a key factor in the decision.
-The court held that the assistant managers possessed too much managerial control to share in the tip pool but the shift supervisors did not.
-The court reasoned that the shift supervisors mostly performed the same duties as the barristas so they should not be excluded from the tip pool.
+The court held that the assistant managers possessed too much managerial control to share in the tip pool.
+It held the shift supervisors did not.
+The court reasoned that the shift supervisors mostly performed the same duties as the baristas.

-Tip pooling: Under the federal Fair Labor Standards Act, employers may allow employees to obtain tips but those tips may be pooled with certain other employees.
-Commonly this allows tips to be pooled in restaurants among the wait staff, bartenders, barbacks, busboys and other employees primarily involved in customer service but excludes back of house employees and management.
+Under the federal Fair Labor Standards Act, employers may establish a policy pooling tips among certain employees.
+Commonly this allows tip pooling in restaurants among wait staff, bartenders, barbacks, busboys and hosts.
+It excludes back of house employees and management.
 (Texas law follows the same standard as the FLSA.)
-In a tip pool the employees receiving the tips must pool some or all of the tips received and then split them among eligible employees.
+In a tip pool employees receiving tips pool some or all tips received and then split them among eligible employees.
 Unpaid wage lawyers help clients in Texas and other parts of the country recover for improper tip pooling.

-The resulting share of the tip pool can be credited against the employee’s minimum wage like any other tips so the more employees who can be included as tipped employees the less the employer has to pay in wages because the tips offset some of the employer’s wage pay.
-Tipped employees may also be eligible for the lower minimum wage payment at $2.13.
+The resulting share of the tip pool act as a credit against the employee’s minimum wage like any other tips.
+The more employees included the less the employer pays in wages because the tips offset some of the employer’s wages.
+Tipped employees can receive the tip credit, lowering minimum wage from the employer to $2.13.
 (That’s why Starbucks wanted to include as many employees as possible.)
-The employees who receive shares of the tip pool want the fewest number of employees included because the fewer share in the pool the larger each employee’s share of the pool can be, so the more money the employee can make per hour.
-(Why the barristas wanted to exclude assistant managers and shift supervisors.)
+The employees who receive shares of the tip pool want the fewest number of employees included.
+The fewer sharing in the pool the larger each employee’s share of the pool.
+(Why the baristas wanted to exclude assistant managers and shift supervisors.)

-Why I think the Second Circuit should not agree: Okay, I can understand why the court reached the position it did under state law although the position should not be followed by the Second Circuit.
+Why I think the Second Circuit should not agree: Okay, I can understand why the court reached the position it did under state law.
 It doesn’t make sense under federal law.

 The court ruled that under New York law there is no clear test of how much managerial control is necessary to exclude a supervisory employee from tip pooling but there has to be more than slight supervisory duties involved when the rest of the employee’s duties are service-related.
 The New York court pointed out that restaurant captains (a term I was unfamiliar with until today), who are sort of shift supervisors at restaurants, are tip eligible under New York law because they spend most of their time performing customer service even though they have a few supervisory duties.
 Other states have more specific labor codes that would exclude these employees but the New York court took the less specific language of its own labor code to throw open the door to a wider pool of employees to share in the tip pool.

-In Texas our labor code tracks federal law and under federal law the FLSA determines who can be included in a tip pool based on what is known as the economic realities test.
+In Texas our labor code tracks federal law.
+Under federal law the FLSA determines who can be included in a tip pool based on what is known as the economic realities test.
 Under this test, Starbucks shift supervisors probably had enough managerial authority to be excluded from the tip pool–and in my opinion definitely have enough authority to be excluded.
 Certainly the shift supervisors lacked substantial managerial authority but their ability to schedule duties and provide feedback sure sounds like the type of managerial authority that would exclude somebody from receiving tips.
 Employment lawyers in Texas are not affected by the laws of other states but we do argue claims under federal law.